Coupon Codes BE Requirements

 • A Coupon belongs to a Merchant

 • An Invoice optionally belongs to a Coupon.
-An invoice may only have one coupon.
+An Invoice may only have one coupon.

 • Note: When creating this new association on Invoice, your existing tests will fail unless the association is optional.
 Use these guides as a reference.

-• You are not required to build functionality for a user applying a coupon to an invoice, but can instead use test data, Rails console or seed data to add coupons to existing invoices to verify behavior.
+• You are not required to build functionality for a user applying a Coupon to an Invoice, but can instead use test data, Rails Console or seed data to add Coupons to existing invoices to verify behavior.

 • You should build full CRUD functionality for coupons with criteria/restrictions defined below: